The Caicos Pine Yard trail on Middle Caicos

 Controlled burns have also taken place, and these actions are meant to mimic naturally occurring fires that reduce competing plants and trees and may also fight scale insects.

-Getting to the Caicos Pine Yards
+Getting to the Caicos Pine Yard Trail

 Seedlings for the Caicos Pine Recovery program at the Government Farm in Kew.